I’ve hated my job for over three years but it took til now to finally quit. I’m happy to say, I quit my job.

 Basically I wanted to take care of the most pressing needs that could be expensive and then go ahead and plan my budget for a couple months of runway.

 Knowing I had at least a couple “paychecks” from my business before I quit really helped me feel more confident.
+I know how to cut expenses and have fun on the cheap – building a business without taking a huge income could be possible.

 Making A “Reasons I’m Quitting” List